Pixel-based Reconfigurable Beamforming Networks Emulating Physical Movement in FAS: PRBFN Design Methodology

-Based on the optimal $\hat{\mathbf{B}}$ gained by the optimization algorithm described previously, the structure of each reconfigurable unit cell within the PRBFN topology, such as the pixel-based configuration illustrated in Fig. \ref{PRBFN_Module}, can be designed.
-We aim to optimize each individual module such that the overall output currents $\mathbf{B}$ of the PRBFN in (\ref{eqn2-7}) closely approximates the optimal $\hat{\mathbf{B}}$ in (\ref{eqn2-11-1}) across all $N$ reconfigurable states.
-The PRBFN design follows a backward iterative procedure, starting with the unit modules at the final ($M$-th) stage and progressing stage-by-stage until reaching the first stage.
-Following the lossless and matching assumption, the PRBFN design procedure consists of iterative calculations.
+Based on the optimal $\hat{\mathbf{B}}$ obtained from the optimization algorithm described previously, the required output current from the PRBFN, for each state, is known.
+Using this we aim to optimize each individual module such that the overall output currents $\mathbf{B}$ of the PRBFN in (\ref{eqn2-7}) closely approximates the optimal $\hat{\mathbf{B}}$ in (\ref{eqn2-11-1}) across all $N$ reconfigurable states.
+The PRBFN design follows a backward iterative procedure, starting with the unit cells at the final ($M$-th) stage and progressing stage-by-stage until reaching the first stage.
+Following the lossless and matching assumption, the PRBFN design procedure consists of iterative calculations, whose general design process can be summarized as follows: